AnicetNgrt/flore1/README.md

 ---
 ## <a name="engine"></a>📜 Graphics [class](#classes)
-The Graphics takes care of grapgic.
+The Graphics instance takes care of what is being displayed.
 ### Subclasses
 -  [VirtualScene](#engine.virtualscene)
 -  [TextAsset](#engine.textasset)